kyma-project/community/sig-and-wg/sig-core/proposals/authorization-proxy.md

 ## Problems to solve

 1. The kube-apiserver component must be configured to verify tokens coming from an external OIDC provider (coming with Kyma).
 Usually, it is done during the installation by providing additional parameters such as **oidc-issuer-url**, **oidc-client-id**, **oidc-username-claim**, to name a few.
 These parameters cannot be set in GKE or AKS.
 2. Kyma depends on some alpha features of Kubernetes that are not supported by the managed clusters, for example PodPreset from `settings.k8s.io/v1alpha1`.
+Other apiserver configuration entries required by kyma, that might be missing in managed clusters:
+    - admission plugins: Initializers, NamespaceLifecycle, LimitRanger, ServiceAccount, MutatingAdmissionWebhook, ValidatingAdmissionWebhook, DefaultStorageClass, ResourceQuota, PodPreset
+    - alfa APIs : batch/v2alpha1, settings.k8s.io/v1alpha1, admissionregistration.k8s.io/v1alpha1

 ## Proposal

+### OIDC configuration

 > Read [this](https://github.com/kyma-project/kyma/blob/master/docs/authorization-and-authentication/docs/003-architecture.md) document first to understand the current authorization concept.